SaturnTsen/saturntsen.github.io/docs/UM-CV/UM-CV 3 Linear Classifiers.md

 $$

 The shape of the Hessian matrix is $D \times D$, where $D$ is the number of parameters, which is very expensive to compute.
 So second-order optimization is not widely used in deep learning.

+## Assignments

+The most challenging part of the assignment is to calculate the gradient of the loss function.

+For mathematical formulation of the grandient, see